 PARKING EDGE refer to FIGURE 27-98-12 ACTIVE EDGE refer to FIGURE 27-98-13 BUILDING EDGE refer to FIGURE 27-98-14 0 Minimum Depth of Frontage The minimum depth of the frontage shall be 34 feet measured from existing curb.
-Minimum depths of components shall be met; additional areas shall be added to any component to meet the minimum 34 feet.
-0 Street Buffer Tree Plantings: Informal grouping shading the parkway sidewalk at r shall consist of at least 5 canopy t Grade: Grade changes may be ac epth may be varied, at a minimum of 6 feet wide with gs of trees shall be spaced intermittently along the pa maturity.
-Trees shall be spaced between 12 feet and rees per every 100 feet of buffer. commodated within the street buffer with slopes no e incorporated to meet these grades, but shall be no arkway, with the goal of 40 feet on center.
-The buffer greater than 1 to 4 ratio of 3 Sidewalk A minimum 6 foot wide sidewalk i s required and may meander between trees.
-4 Bicycle Facilities A separated, dedicated bicycle fac track, or shared-use path (a minin cility is required consisting of an on-street buffered b num width of 12') per public works director. icycle lane, dedicated cycle Minimum Dep oth: minimum 6 foot deep landscape or patio area is required.
+Minimum depths of component shall be met; additional areas shall be added to any component to meet the minimum 34 feet.
+2 Street Buffer Minimum Depth: Street buffer depth may be varied, at a minimum of 6 feet wide with average of 10 feet.
+Tree Plantings: Informal groupings of trees shall be spaced intermittently along the parkway, with the goal of shading the parkway sidewalk at maturity.
+Trees shall be spaced between 12 feet and 40 feet on center.
+The buffer shall consist of at least 5 canopy trees per every 100 feet of buffer.
+Grade: Grade changes may be accommodated within the street buffer with slopes no greater than 1 to 4 ratio of rise to run.
+Retaining walls may be incorporated to meet these grades, but shall be no taller than 3 feet.
+3 Sidewalk A minimum 6 foot wide sidewalk is s required and may meander between trees.
+4 Bicycle Facilities cility is required consisting of an on-street buffered b num width of 12') per public works director. icycle lane, dedicated cycle Minimum Dep oth: minimum 6 foot deep landscape or patio area is required.
 5 Yard Treatment Parking Screen is required.
 Refer to Figure 27-229 Landscape Screen Requirements.
 Patio shall be clearly differentiated from sidewalk.
 Fencing may be required for alcohol service per city ordinance.
-For PC Districts, the portion of the building facade adjacent to the patio shall meet the primary street facade requirements. no additional requirements 6 , allowable widths of parking along for setback line or 27-105 Building Types for Parkwa the frontage and required building facades along the y Frontage requirements for e frontage.
-R PARKWAY FRONTAGE OPTION PARKING EDGE 1 minimum depth of 34 feet Evicti ng Curb (to be 7-98(b) MAT
+For PC Districts, the portion of the building facade adjacent to the patio shall meet the primary street facade requirements. no additional requirements , PR PARKWAY FRONTAGE OPTION PARKING EDGE in minimum depth of 34 feet the frontage and required building facades along th e ironage. to b ing Curb e moved 27-98(b) vel lane one bicycle 2 3 5 minimum minimum 6' minim 6' deep wide sidewalk deep um 6' parking yard nent director)